IonicaBizau/bat/README.md

 </table>

 ## How to hack?
 Do you want to contribute?
 Great!
 There are few steps to do this.

+1. File an issue in the repository, using the bug tracker, describing the contribution you'd like to make.
+This will help us to get you started on the right foot.
- 1. Fork this repository in your account.
+2. Fork the project in your account and create a new branch:
- 2. Clone your (forked) repository on your computer.
- 3. Make sure that you have Qt installed.
-If not, [download and install it](http://qt-project.org/downloads).
+   `your-great-feature`.
+3. Commit your changes in that branch.
- 4. Open the cloned project (from step 2) in Qt creator.
+4. Open a pull request, and reference the initial issue in the pull request message.
- 5. Compile it.

-Now you are able to add new great features or to fix bugs! **Before** doing this create a branch with name `new-feature-[YOUR_FEATURE]` and also create tests.

-This helps to keep the repository organised.

 ## Licence
 See the [LICENSE](/LICENSE) file.